How to Find a Homestay in the UK

 Is Homestay Right For You?

-Before you start looking, really consider if a homestay is your best accommodation option.
-For example, most UK families speak English at home, so students who want to improve their English could be a great fit!
-You’re likely to pick up some local sayings and slang from your host family, too.
+Before you start looking, really think about if a homestay is your best option.
+For example, most families in the United Kingdom speak English at home, so students who want to improve their English could be a great fit!

-• Are you comfortable living with folks of different ages, or would you prefer to live with other students?
-Host families range in age and composition: everyone from a retired single parent to a large family with a house full of kids and pets!
+• Host Family Dynamics: Are you comfortable living with folks of different ages, or would you prefer to live with other students?
+Host families range in age and composition: everyone from a retired single parent to a large family with a house full of kids and pets.

-• Staying in a house can also mean specific house rules, but generally, the homestay organization will provide a framework for each family and student to follow.
+• House Rules: You might have to follow specific house rules.
+Generally, though, the homestay organization will provide a framework for each family and student to follow.

-• Homestays are off-campus, and in larger cities like London and Edinburgh, can be located 20 to 50 minutes from the city centre.
-This can impact your transportation budget and the time it takes to get to class.
+• Transportation: Homestays are off-campus and, especially in larger cities, can be located 20 to 50 minutes from the city centre or your institution’s campus.
+This can impact your transportation budget and how long it takes to get to class.

 An illustration of a red two-storey house